-- No back cut lower than the bra strap. - No strapless dresses.
-The dress must have permanent straps sewn onto the dress. - No clear straps.
-Straps must be attached, and the color of the dress. - No low-cut front and no cleavage can be shown. - No illusion of skin (mesh) where skin shouldn't be shown. - No cutouts on the sides or front. - No bare sides.
+- Dress must be modest. - No back cut lower than the bra strap. - No strapless dresses.
+The dress must have permanent weight bearing straps sewn onto the dress. - No clear straps.
+Straps must be attached, and the color of the dress. - No low-cut front and no cleavage can be shown. - No illusion of skin (mesh) where skin shouldn't be shown. - No cutouts on the sides or front.

-Dresses must fall below the kneecap while standing.
+- No bare sides. - Dresses must fall below the kneecap while standing.
 Slits must be no higher than the top of the kneecap.